Payment options: eDEP Online Filing - or - purchase decals

-Forms are picked up from the P.O. box every working day.
-Private delivery services cannot deliver to the P.O. box.
+Forms are picked up from this P.O. box every working day.

-c.
-Use a private delivery or overnight service and send the ANF-001 to the following address: Asbestos Notification, 8th Floor, MassDEP, One Winter Street, Boston, MA 02108.
+If you use a private delivery or overnight service, send the ANF-001 to the following address: Asbestos Notification, 8th Floor, MassDEP, One Winter Street, Boston, MA 02108.
+Please note: Private delivery services cannot deliver to the P.O. box.

-What is the notification fee for asbestos removal?
+6. What is the notification fee for asbestos removal?

-The notification fee required by MassDEP regulations (310 CMR 4.00, Timely Action and Fee Provisions) for asbestos removal is $100.00 per notification.
+The notification fee required by MassDEP regulations (310 CMR 4.00, Timely Action and Fee Provisions) for asbestos removal is $100 per notification.
 However, owner-occupied residential properties with four or fewer units, cities, towns, counties, districts of the Commonwealth, municipal housing authorities or other state agencies are not subject to asbestos notification fees.

-How and when do I pay the notification fee?
+7. How and when do I pay the notification fee?

-When filing online via eDEP, you will pay the fee online using a credit card.
-For paper filers, in order to pay the fee, a notification fee decal must be purchased from MassDEP and affixed to the Asbestos Notification Form ANF-001 prior to submitting the notification form.
-For jobs that are exempt from the notification fee an EXEMPT decal must be obtained from MassDEP and affixed to the notification form.
+Paper filers must pay the fee by purchasing a notification fee decal from MassDEP and affixing the decal to the Asbestos Notification Form ANF-001 before submitting it.
+For paper notifications of jobs that are exempt from the fee, an EXEMPT decal must be obtained from MassDEP and affixed to the notification form.

 For decals requiring a payment, payment must be in the form of a check or money order made payable to “Commonwealth of Massachusetts.”
 Cash and credit cards cannot be accepted.

-Is the asbestos notification fee refundable?
+8. Is the asbestos notification fee refundable?

 No. In the event that an asbestos notification is withdrawn, the notification fee will not be refunded.
-For paper filers, decal fees may be refunded if the original purchaser returns the unused and intact decals.
+For paper filers, decal fees may be refunded if the original purchaser returns unused and intact decals.

 After the Asbestos Notification Form ANF-001 is received by MassDEP and DLS the form will be reviewed by both agencies.
-The notifier will be contacted only in case of deficiencies in the submitted notification form is found to be deficient.
+The notifier will be contacted only when the submitted notification form is found to be deficient.
 Where either MassDEP or DLS informs the notifier of deficiencies in the notification form, the notifier may not proceed with the asbestos work for which notification was made and will have 30 calendar days from the date of being informed of the deficiencies in which to respond.
 Where the notifier responds to the deficiencies in the original notification form within the 30-day period, a second administrative/technical completeness review may be conducted by either agency within the respective 10 working day notification period.
 The result of the second review will be:

 The notifier will be contacted only in the case in which an order is issued to not proceed with the job.
 Should the notifier wish to pursue asbestos removal on the same site after a stop order has been issued, a new Asbestos Notification Form ANF-001and new notification fee for the job must be submitted to MassDEP.

-When can I start work?
+13. When can I start work?

 Please note that you must start work on the “start date” you indicate on the ANF-001.
 If you are not going to start on that date, you must revise your notification prior to the original start date indicated.

-Can I revise my Asbestos Notification Form?
+14. Can I revise my Asbestos Notification Form?

 Yes.
 If you plan to change the original start date or completion date indicated in the ANF-001 you have filed, you MUST file a notification revision.
 You must ensure that your notification revision is received by MassDEP at least one working day prior to the original start date or completion date being changed.
 Failure to revise your notification if your start date or completion date changes is a violation of MassDEP’s asbestos regulations and may result in enforcement actions, including a civil administrative penalty.
-Notification revisions may be made using one of the following procedures:

 b.
 For paper filers, on a copy of the original notification form, write "REVISION" under the notification fee decal, and on the form indicate the revisions being made to the original notification.
-Submit the revised form by doing all of the following:
+Submit the revised form by doing BOTH of the following:

 - Mail a hard copy of the revised form to:

-- What project changes require a new asbestos notification and new notification fee?
+15. What project changes require a new asbestos notification and new notification fee?

 A new Asbestos Notification Form and payment of a new notification fee is required when any amount of asbestos-containing material above the estimate on the original notification form is planned, and when there is a change in location from that indicated on the original notification form.
 New notification is also required when an asbestos removal project is postponed more than 30 days from the start date or end date appearing on the original notification form.
 Finally, a separate notification is required when asbestos removals are scheduled for a single facility but are separated by more than 1 week (e.g., phased implementation with more than 1 week in between phases).

-What if I need an emergency waiver from the 10 working days notification requirement?
+16. What if I need an emergency waiver from the 10 working days notification requirement?

-If both MassDEP and DLS grant an emergency waiver, the contractor or other entity may proceed with the work.
-The contractor or other entity must submit an Asbestos Notification Form ANF-001and fee to MassDEP (as described in Question #’s 4 and 6) within one working day of beginning the asbestos removal job for which the emergency waiver was granted, and must supply the waiver numbers given by each agency in Section A, Part 14 of the Asbestos Notification Form ANF-001.
+If both MassDEP and DLS grant an emergency waiver, the contractor or other entity may proceed with the work, once an ANF-001 and fee have been submitted for the specific project (as described in Question #’s 5 and 6) within one working day of beginning the asbestos removal job for which the emergency waiver was granted.
+When completing the ANF-001, please supply the waiver numbers given by each agency in Section A, Part 14 of the Form.
 Failure to file the notification with fee payment in a timely manner may result in enforcement actions.
-The schedule for contacting DLS to request an emergency waiver is:

-How long does an asbestos notification remain in effect?
+17. How long does an asbestos notification remain in effect?

-- Do I have to notify other governmental agencies?
+18. Do I have to notify other governmental agencies?

-What can I do to avoid the most common mistakes in submitting an asbestos notification?
+19. What can I do to avoid the most common mistakes in submitting an asbestos notification?

 b.
 For paper filers, make sure you attach the appropriate notification fee decal in the upper right hand corner of the Asbestos Notification Form ANF-001.

-Where can I get copies of the regulations that apply to the Commonwealth's asbestos program?
+20. Where can I get copies of the regulations that apply to the Commonwealth's asbestos program?